maria-roodnitsky/search-engine/README.md

-# Your name
+# Maria Roodnitsky
 ## CS50 Winter 2020, Tiny Search Engine

-GitHub username:
+GitHub username: f003kgm

 To build, run `make`.
+To test, run `make test`
 To clean up, run `make clean`.

-*Please replace this text with any comments you have about the overall assignment.
-Please supply a README for each subdirectory..*
+*Thank you for taking the time to grade this portion of the tiny-search-engine!*